-Besides recognising the necessity of the measures regarding the epidemic, both the original and the follow-up statement of the CPT attributed special importance to the absolute prohibition of torture, inhuman or degrading treatment.
-As both statements emphasise, no protection measure should result in the inhuman or degrading treatment of persons deprived of their liberty.
+Besides recognizing the necessity of the measures regarding the epidemic, both the original and the follow-up statement of CPT attributed special importance to the absolute prohibition of torture, inhuman or degrading treatment.
+As both statements emphasize, no protection measure should result in the inhuman or degrading treatment of persons deprived of their liberty.

-Statements of the Council for Penological Co-operation of the Council of Europe (PC-CP)
+III.
+Statements of Council of Penological Cooperation of the Council of Europe (PC-CP)

-After the statements of CPT, the Commissioner of Human Rights and the Secretary General of the Council of Europe, the Council for Penological Co-operation of the Council of Europe (PC-CP) also issued its statement.
-It is important to note that within the Council of Europe, the European Committee on Crime Problems (CDPC) and the Council for Penological Cooperation of the Council of Europe are the responsible bodies for the principles the humanistic treatment of persons deprived of their liberty as well as for the representation of the role of personal staff and the effective and modern prison governmental methods.
-These two professional bodies create the opportunity for international cooperation and the necessary professional and technical background within the framework of the Statues of the Council of Europe and under the supervision of the Committee of Ministers.
-On the 17th of April 2020, and two later occasions, the PC-CP issued follow-up statements, in which they endeavoured to lay down guidelines concerning the physical and mental health of detained people and their keeping of contacts; raised awareness about the negative impacts of isolation while enlisting the tools for reducing these; and formulated practical recommendations in order to block virus outbreaks.
+After the statements of CPT, the Commissioner of Human Rights and the Secretary General of the Council of Europe, the Council of Penological Cooperation of the Council of Europe (PC-CP) also issued its statement.
+It is important to note that within the Council of Europe, the European Committee on Crime Problems (CDPC) and the Council of Penological Cooperation of the Council of Europe are the responsible bodies for the principles the humanistic treatment of persons deprived of their liberty as well as for the representation of the role of personal staff and the effective and modern prison governmental methods.
+These two professional bodies create the opportunity for international cooperation and the necessary professional and technical background within the framework of the Statues of the Council of Europe and under the supervision of the Committee of Ministers (Vókó, 2010).
+On the 17th of April 2020, and two later occasions, PC-CP issued follow-up statements, in which they endeavored to lay down guidelines concerning the physical and mental health of detained people and their keeping of contacts; raised awareness about the negative impacts of isolation while enlisting the tools for reducing these; and formulated practical recommendations in order to block virus outbreaks.